Information for Axis patients about the novel coronavirus/COVID-19

 If you or someone you care for has severe shortness of breath or trouble breathing, call 911.

-Axis medical staff are available to evaluate patients by phone to determine the need for COVID-19 testing and can refer patients for testing using the nasal swab test.
-Please call Axis for a phone appointment with your provider before going for a test at the fairgrounds so that we can provide helpful information and ensure that your results are recorded in your records.
-Testing is also available without referral at the Alameda County Fairgrounds for anyone age 10 and up, with or without symptoms.
-Essential workers are encouraged to be tested.
-Please do not come to the clinic for testing as we do not have testing on-site.
-Axis does not routinely offer serology (aka antibody) testing for COVID-19 at this time.
+Axis medical staff are available to evaluate patients by phone to determine the need for COVID-19 testing.
+If you are an Axis patient and plan to be tested somewhere other than at Axis, please call Axis for a phone appointment with your provider before going for a test so that we can provide helpful information and ensure that your results are recorded in your medical record.

 Axis will arrange for medical or behavioral health visits by telephone for patients experiencing symptoms.
 Please call the call center for further information.